RAM0N-LUIS/ram0n-luis.github.io/_posts/2016-11-03-title-of-post.md

 ---
 layout: post
 title: This is the title of the post
-postHero: /images/hero.jpg
+pageHero: /images/shark.jpg
 author: Me, Myself, and I
 authorTwitter: http://twitter.com/mhartl
 gravatar: https://gravatar.com/avatar/ffda7d145b83c4b118f982401f962ca6?s=150
-postFooter: Additional information, and maybe a <a href="#">link or two</a>
+pageFooter: Additional information, and maybe a <a href="#">link or two</a>
 ---

 Call me *Ishmael*.
 Some years ago–*never mind how long